P.E. - Physical Education

 Year 5 children are trained to be Play Leaders for the school.
 They develop into sporting role models for the younger children and assist with lunch-time activities.

-Children in Year 4/5 swim once a week for 10 weeks during the Autumn/Spring Term this academic year.
+Children in Year 4/5 swim once a week for 10 weeks during the Autumn/Spring term.
+Children in Year 3/4 are coached by Warrington Wolves in the Spring term.
+Children in Year 5 are encouraged to complete Bikeability courses.

 Children will be given the opportunity within lessons to work independently and within teams in both competitive and non-competitive situations.
 Pupils are helped to set themselves personal challenges and then taught the necessary skills to achieve them.